FAQ

 Multiple instances

-If every project has their own instance (installation) of OpenAtlas than you don’t have to worry about separating the data later.
+If every project has their own instance (installation) of OpenAtlas then you don’t have to worry about separating the data later.
 But it would also mean that data can’t be used together, at least not directly.

 Shared instance